kjleitz/cadu/README.md

 You can edit the task if you click the "Edit" tab.
 Here you can change the title, the contents, the due date, and the labels.

 To return to the task index, you can either click the "Summary" tab (which will keep you scrolled to the position of the task in the main list) or click the "Tasks" link in the top bar.
-Here, there is a list of your tasks.
 If you click the "Request Assistance" button on any task, it will allow your assistant to view the task, accept the request, mark it as "in progress", and mark it complete.
 You will be notified of each of these events (with a notification), and you can also track the progress of each task by checking the circles at the top right of each task card:

 - `(...) (   ) (   )` – task has been requested, but your assistant has not yet accepted it
 - `(yellow) (   ) (   )` – task has been accepted